tensorflow/tensorflow/tensorflow/lite/g3doc/android/acceleration_service.md

 #### GPU acceleration configuration

-Create a GPU acceleration configuration as follow:
+Create a GPU acceleration configuration as follows:

 ```
 AccelerationConfig accelerationConfig = new GpuAccelerationConfig.Builder()